 Also of interest is that St. Peters has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of St. Peters are very well educated compared to the average community in the nation: 35.34% of adults in St. Peters have a bachelor's degree or even advanced degree.
+The population of St. Peters is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.34% of adults in St. Peters have a bachelor's degree or even advanced degree.

 The per capita income in St. Peters in 2010 was $33,308, which is wealthy relative to Missouri and the nation.
 This equates to an annual income of $133,232 for a family of four.